AlAloul/Ti.ToneGenerator/README.md

 #Ti.ToneGenerator

-This Titanium module for Android generates tones.
+This Titanium module for Android generates single tones.
+For more complexity you can look to [Ti.Fugue](https://github.com/AppWerft/Ti.Fugue/)

 ##Usage: